by Jarek Skonieczny and Derek Redmond

 Many Dinky Toys dies were sold off to small toy firms which continued to manufacture some of the toys under new names.
 The 405 Jeep dies were sold to S. Kumar & Co. in Calcutta, India who manufactured it under the trademark Nicky Toys in the early 1970's.
 It was painted in red, orange, light blue or khaki, and can be recognized by the solid metal between the front bumper and grille.

 Meanwhile, the next Dinky Toys casting was a 68mm model, produced only in France in 1958-59 as number 80B.
 This model was similar to the first Dinky Toys MB, but with flat hood and round axle ends.
 It was later updated to include a folding windshield.
+Number 80BP (later changed to 816) included a driver figure.

 French Dinky 829 was a recoilless rifle carrier.
 The folding windshield of the later version of the casting can be seen here.
 Model number 828 was a missile launcher (20K JPEG).